Skip to main content

 On the surface, self-leveling concrete seems like an easy and convenient solution to uneven floors, but the truth is, it’s not always so straightforward.

-Self-leveling concrete, sometimes called “self-leveling underlayment”, is most commonly used to fill dips and uneven areas on the surface of concrete in preparation for installing new flooring on top, but in some cases it can be used as a standalone floor itself.
+Self-leveling concrete, sometimes called “self-leveling underlayment”, is most commonly used to fill dips and uneven areas on the surface of the concrete in preparation for installing new flooring on top, but in some cases, it can be used as a standalone floor itself.

 Here at A-1 Concrete Leveling, our goal is to give you the resources you need to make the best decisions regarding your concrete as possible.
 With that in mind, we’ve written this article to give you a look at four problems you may face if you decide to use self-leveling concrete.